-The Neighbourhood Plan recognises that development on the scale required will have a profound effect on the village and its community.
-It provides an opportunity for holistic planning to create high quality, attractive places to live, in which a sense of community is retained and the natural infrastructure and environment is enhanced.
+The Neighbourhood Plan recognises that development on the scale consented will have a profound effect on the village and its community over the coming years.
+It provides an opportunity for holistic planning to create high quality, attractive places to live, in which a sense of community is retained, and the natural infrastructure and environment is enhanced.